Swheat Scoop Original Cat Litter

 Clumping Ability –

 Unfortunately, this litter can have major issues with clumping.
 The clumps can take a long time to harden to the point that they can be handled and even after they do harden enough they are notoriously soft and can easily fall apart.
-In addition, large amounts of fluid being exposed to the litter will overwhelm it and it has a tendency to become somewhat pasty and quite sticky, meaning it could stick to the walls of the box and even your cat.
-This becomes progressively worse the busier your litter box is, and we definitely don’t recommend trying this product on a busy litter box used by multiple cats.
+Also, large amounts of fluid being exposed to the litter will overwhelm it and it tends to become somewhat pasty and quite sticky, meaning it could stick to the walls of the box and even your cat.
+This becomes progressively worse the busier your litter box is, and we don’t recommend trying this product on a busy litter box used by multiple cats.

 Overall Rating –